 Outside the Waterfront Station, on the multiple railway tracks north of the building, the ghost of a rail worker is sometimes seen on rainy nights.
 In 1928, the unfortunate brakeman, Hub Clark, was killed while he was making repairs in the rail yard.
 He slipped on the wet tracks and was knocked unconscious.
 Horrifically, a passenger train came along and ran him over, decapitating him.
 Since then, some have reported seeing the headless brakeman roaming the tracks, his lantern glowing in his hand.
 Others say they’ve seen him in different parts of Gastown.
 Does he think he’s still on the job or, even worse, is the poor man looking for his lost head?

-To read more about the spirits of Waterfront Station, see Ghosts of Vancouver: 39 Haunted Places.
+To read more about the spirits of Waterfront Station, please see Ghosts of Vancouver: 41 Haunted Places.